Mark Zuckerberg's big moment before Congress is here

 Breaking News Emails

-It's a moment Mark Zuckerberg tried to avoid, but the Facebook CEO on Tuesday will face questions from a firing squad of lawmakers keen to get answers about the company’s data privacy efforts.
+It's a moment Mark Zuckerberg tried to avoid, but the Facebook CEO began taking questions on Tuesday from a firing squad of lawmakers keen to get answers about the company’s data privacy efforts.

-Zuckerberg, 33, will testify before the Senate Judiciary and Commerce Committees on Tuesday in a session that is expected to last several hours.
-On Wednesday, he'll face more questions from the House Energy and Commerce Committee.

-The billionaire CEO, who is wildly protective of his own privacy and rarely gives interviews, will come face to face with lawmakers, many of whom are former prosecutors and likely eager to be seen on camera being tough on Facebook.
+The notoriously private Zuckerberg, 33, gave a brief opening statement before the Senate Judiciary and Commerce Committees, expressing personal accountability for the Cambridge Analytica scandal and a desire to take a "broader view" of Facebook's responsibility to its users, a common sentiment throughout his apology tour over the past week.

 Related